 During hot weather, your dog may feel the heat a little more than expected.
 This will make him want to cool himself down, especially if your house is not humid enough.
 During summer, you may find your dog digging in the yard to lie down.

-This is also as a result of his natural instincts.
+This is also a result of his natural instincts.
 In other words, digging is one of the natural ways for dogs to cool down.

 Getting your dog a chew toy is helpful in curbing digging.
 This is especially when your dog is bored from being all alone at home.
 These toys will keep your dog busy instead of digging up your yard.
 It is important to understand that dogs are prone to boredom when they are left alone.

 You will have to monitor your dog to make sure that he is digging out of boredom.
-Often, dogs will engage in unwanted behavior when they get bored.
-Chewing provides a distraction from digging and thus curbing the behavior.
+Often, dogs will engage in unwanted behavior when they get bored. chewing provides a distraction from digging and thus curbing the behavior.

 It is essential to exercise your dog because it offers him mental and physical stimulation.
 Failure to provide this kind of stimulation may lead to boredom.
 For instance, your dog might get bored when you are away from home all day.
-Due to domestication, you will have to confine him in the household.
+Due to domestication, you will have to confine him to the household.

 Exercise will also expose your dog to interesting things and places.
 These are memories he is going to treasure and think about all day.
 It is also likely that your dog will want to take a nap right after exercising.